 - 1. Identify a thesis advisor (and secure two additional faculty committee members) and draft a problem statement within their first 12 credit hours. - a.
 Problem Statement Form - b.
 Committee Recommendation Form - 2.
 Enroll in concentration/elective coursework based on guidance from thesis advisor - 3.
-Enroll in Thesis Hours (3 CH) at end of program.
+Enroll in Thesis Hours (3 CH) at the end of the program.
 This counts against Elective Coursework. - 4.
 Thesis Defense Results in Pass/No Pass for Thesis Hours.